davidsusu/tree-printer/README.md

 However, you are free to implement your custom nodes, see the `fs` package for an example.

-## Print a tree
+## Printing a tree

 There are multiple built-in implementations of the `TreePrinter` interface for printing tree structures via the `print()` method.
 This method accepts a `TreeNode` (the root node of the printed hierarchy), and, optionally, an `Appendable` object, to where the output will be flushed.

 Alternatively, you can get the visualization as `String` via `getAsString()`, but in some cases this is inefficient (especially when you print large data with `ListingTreePrinter`).

 It is very easy to visualize the above structure: